Cata941823/Lab-homeworks/Laboratory homeworks/README.md

 Repository created - The beginning of the homework list

 # 3rd Homework
-analogRGBcontrol - A short program that uses 3 pootentiometers to "mix" the light of a RGB led
+analogRGBcontrol - A short program that uses 3 potentiometers to "mix" the light of a RGB led

 # 4th Homework
 -